benjaminion/upgrading-ethereum-book/src/book.md

 Apply a single slot state-transition (but updating the slot number, and any required epoch processing is handled by [`process_slots()`](#def_process_slots)).
 This is done at each slot whether or not there is a block present; if there is no block present then it is the only thing that is done.

 Slot processing is almost trivial and consists only of calculating the updated state and block hash tree roots (as necessary), and storing them in the historical lists in the state.
-In a circular way, the state roots only change over an the empty slot state transition due to updating the lists of state and block roots.
+In a circular way, the state roots only change over an empty slot state transition due to updating the lists of state and block roots.

 [`SLOTS_PER_HISTORICAL_ROOT`](/part3/config/preset#slots_per_historical_root) is a multiple of [`SLOTS_PER_EPOCH`](/part3/config/preset#slots_per_epoch), so there is no danger of overwriting the circular lists of `state_roots` and `block_roots`.
 These will be dealt with correctly during epoch processing.